ua-2025q1-phys305/hw1/README.md

 * **Details**:
   * Your implementation should encapsulate the behavior and parameters of the system in an object*oriented design.
-  * Ensure your class includes methods to compute and visualize the system's dynamics.
+  * Ensure your class includes methods to compute the system's dynamics.
   * The description of the assignment and the solution template can be found in `phys305_hw1/a3.py`.